sehlen-bsi/botan-docs/docs/cryptodoc/src/05_06_hss_lms.rst

 As defined in [RFC8554]_, the public key of an HSS/LMS instance is composed of ``L`` and the public key of the hypertree's root LMS tree.
 The HSS/LMS secret key format is not defined in [RFC8554]_.
-Botan defines the following secret key byte format written in the same syntax as [RFC8554]_:
+Botan defines its own secret key format under a private OID.
+The following describes its byte composition in the same syntax as [RFC8554]_:

 .. math::
    \mathtt{SK\_Bytes =\ } &\mathtt{u32str(L)\ ||\ u64str(idx)\ || }